NicolasDorier/NBitcoin.Docs/README.md

 ![](images/UTXO-Construction2.png)

 Each time you play a transaction, it makes a modification to the UTXO set.
+(Read from bottom to the top)

 ![](images/UTXO-Construction3.png)